svenvg93/svenvg93.github.io/_drafts/2025-03-19-setup-vyos-router.md

 ---
-title: Setting up VyOS router for your network
+title: Setting up VyOS router for your home network
 description: Setting up a VyOS router for your homelab gives you enterprise-grade networking with open-source flexibility.
 date: 2025-03-19
 categories: